ibm-cloud-docs/openwhisk/prep.md

    While most `npm` packages install JavaScript sources on `npm install`, some packages also install and compile binary file artifacts.
 The archive file upload supports only JavaScript dependencies.
 If the archive includes binary file dependencies, action invocations might not succeed.
    {: note}

-3. Create a `.zip` archive that contains all files, including all dependencies.
+3. Create an archive that contains all files, including all dependencies.

    ```bash
    zip -r action.zip *
    ```
    {: pre}

-   **Windows users** Using the Windows Explorer action for creating the .zip file results in an incorrect file structure. {{site.data.keyword.openwhisk_short}} .zip actions must have `package.json` at the root of the archive, but Windows Explorer places it inside a nested folder.
+   **Windows users** Using the Windows Explorer action for creating the compressed file results in an incorrect file structure. {{site.data.keyword.openwhisk_short}} archive actions must have `package.json` at the root of the archive, but Windows Explorer places it inside a nested folder.
 Use the `zip` command instead.
    {: tip}

 ## How do I package my Python app for deployment in {{site.data.keyword.openwhisk_short}}